 The Polish Maritime Code contains a separate chapter on salvage, but in most cases, the provisions of the 1989 International Convention on Salvage are applied since Poland has been a contracting state to this Convention since 2006.
-The Code is generally in line with the Convention and contains only minor differences (e.g., property under the Code includes not only freight at risk, but also passenger fees).
+The Code is generally in line with the Convention and contains only minor differences.
 Claims for salvage reward and the reimbursement of expenses are subject to a two-year limitation period from the date on which the salvage operation was finished.